- Article I: Name

 The MMCC reserves the right to deny or revoke membership at any time, based on any past criminal history as outlined in the Procedural Contract and in accordance with the laws of the applicable country or region within.
 Notice of such denial or revocation will be filed with the MMCC Command Council.

-The MMCC is a worldwide organization divided into Regions, Clans, and Squads.
+The MMCC is a worldwide organization divided into Regions, and Clans.
 A MMCC Command level consisting of the Mand’alor (Commanding Officer), Alor (Executive Officer), and Command Council Officers coordinates the organization.
 The MMCC recognizes that most activities will be on the local level.
 For this reason, the MMCC is divided into subdivisions based on geographical boundaries.
-The list and boundaries of Regions, Clans, and Squads are maintained by the MMCC Clan Administration Officer.
+The list and boundaries of Regions and Clans are maintained by the MMCC Clan Administration Officer.

 Command Council is to manage the organization’s business and may exercise those of the club’s power that are not required, by the Act or by this Constitution to be exercised by the MMCC in general meeting.